 How much do we know about potatoes besides the fact that they are an awesome vegetable?

 1. Potatoes tend to adapt to almost any cooking technique you can imagine and are happy being paired with almost any ingredient.

 2. Potatoes are extremely demanding about their growing conditions, as they need rich soil to grow.
 They are also among the most nutrient-hungry of all foods.

-3. In good conditions they are so resilient that if you cut a potato into pieces and sow them in the ground, each piece will grow a plant exactly like the one you started with, like a perfect clone!
+3. In good conditions, they are so resilient that if you cut a potato into pieces and sow them in the ground, each piece will grow a plant exactly like the one you started with, like a perfect clone!

 Keep potatoes in a cool, dark place.
 Warm temperatures encourage sprouting.
-Avoid direct sunlight and don't keep potatoes in the refrigerator, or they will turn sweet.
+Avoid direct sunlight, and don't keep potatoes in the refrigerator, or they will turn sweet.

 In most cases, there is no right answer.
 There are nutrients in the potato skin, so if they are organic and you like the taste, go for it.

 It is really up to your taste.
-Many potatoes have a colorful skin, so it's good to leave the skin on, especially if you roast or bake them.
+Many potatoes have colorful skin, so it's good to leave the skin on, especially if you roast or bake them.

 Scrub unpeeled potatoes with a stiff brush to remove any soil.
 My preference is with the skin on, but ONLY if they are organic.